Nemanja Vidic stresses need to beef up Michael Carrick’s Manchester United squad

 Over the last four months, Carrick, who took over as interim manager following Ruben Amorim’s dismissal in January, has transformed the Red Devils’ fortunes.

-When the former midfielder arrived, United were sixth in the league.
-But the Englishman, 44, has guided them back into the Champions League with 11 wins from 16 games, with third place secured before the final round of the season.
+When the former midfielder arrived, United were seventh in the league.
+But the Englishman, 44, has guided them back into the Champions League with 11 wins from 16 games and third place secured before the final round of matches for this 2025-26 season on May 24.

 This is Carrick’s second time in charge of the club.
 In 2021, he was appointed caretaker manager and oversaw three matches, recording two wins and a draw.

-While Vidic praised Carrick, with whom he won five EPL titles and the Champions League at United, he also stressed the importance of strengthening the squad ahead of their return to Europe’s top club competition.
+While Vidic praised the United boss, with whom he won five Premier League titles and the Champions League, he also stressed the importance of strengthening the squad ahead of their return to Europe’s top club competition.

 “We need good signings now if we want to compete next season, to challenge for the trophy,” said the former centre-back, who made 300 appearances for the club.